 "Traditional" money transfer companies such as Western Union and MoneyGram have both online services and brick-and-mortar locations in the US and in the Philippines.

-- Pros: In addition to online services, these companies have physical locations in the US and agent locations in the Philippines, where your contractor has the option to pick up the payment in person.
+- Pros: In addition to online services, these companies have physical locations in the US and agent locations in the Philippines, where your independent contractor has the option to pick up the payment in person.
 Traditional money transfer companies can also provide better markups on exchange rates than banks do.

 4. Cryptocurrencies 🤑